-Using the same times used in problems 1 and 2, create your own station model layout that display the Dewpoint Depression in green over the center of the station with the station ID below the Dewpoint Depression, the Temperature to the upper left, and Dewpoint Temperature to the upper right.
+Using the same times used in problems 1 and 2, create your own station model layout that displays the Dewpoint Depression in green over the center of the station, the Temperature to the upper left, and Dewpoint Temperature to the upper right.
 Display the observations using the new layout and use 15-minute time intervals to display the data.

-- 1. Remove All Layers. - 2.
-In the Main Display select the Tools -> Station Model Template menu item. - 3.
+- 1. Remove all layers. - 2.
+In the Main Display select the Tools -> Layout Model Editor menu item. - 3.
 In the editor, select File -> New and enter in "Dewpoint Depression" for the name of the layout. - 4.
 Click on "123 Value" to add a numeric value and Left Click in the middle of the layout.
 The Properties Dialog box will pop up. - 5.
 In the Parameter field, enter: =temperature-dewpoint - 6.
 Change the Foreground Color to green, and click OK. - 7.
-Add a Station ID ("IDN", from the 'Text' field), Temperature ("temperature", from the '123 Value' field), and Dewpoint Temperature ("dewpoint", from the '123 Value' field) in the appropriate locations. - 8.
+Add Temperature ("temperature", from the '123 Value' field) and Dewpoint Temperature ("dewpoint", from the '123 Value' field) in the appropriate locations. - 8.
 In the editor select File -> Save and then close the Layout Model Editor window. - 9.
 Return to the Field Selector, and display the same times of data with your newly created layout model. - a.
 Under Fields, select Point Data. - b.
-Under Displays, select the Point Data Plot display type. - c.
-In the Layout Model tab in the lower right corner, change the model to "Dewpoint Depression <local>" - d.
+Under Displays, select the Point Data -> Point Data Plot display type. - c.
+In the Layout Model tab in the lower right corner, change the model to Dewpoint Depression <local>. - d.
 Click Create Display. - e.
-Change the interval to 15 minutes by clicking the icon to the right of the Time AnimationControls.
+Change the interval to 15 minutes by clicking the icon to the right of the Time Animation Controls.
 Go to the Define Animation Times tab, select Define your own list of times, and the change Interval and Round To fields to 15 minutes. - f.
 Zoom in over the United States using the Projections -> Predefined -> US -> CONUS menu item in the Main Display window. - g.
 Loop through the times to see values for dewpoint depression change.